Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### I'm ☂️...

 - seeking out the first opportunity how frontend developer
-- currently learning ReScript, React, JavaScript, GraphQL and sometimes rust for fun
+- currently learning ReScript, React, JavaScript and sometimes rust for fun

 ### These are my favorite languages and libraries